 Given the fact that the transition is so clearly market-driven, the forecasts can also be seen as more reliable than for many other markets.
 By 2030, renewables are expected to account for 75% of the electricity mix, with 29% coming from hydropower, 42% from solar and wind and 4% from biomass and geothermal energy, according to Associación de Generadoras.
 Norwegian Statkraft conducts the same analysis and is involved in developing hydropower in southern Chile and three wind farms of over 100 MW.

-In order to accelerate the transition, the Chilean Government presented at the end of 2019, in conjunction with the COP25 climate summit, a concrete plan for phasing out coal with a final year for the 28 coal-fired power plants by 2040.
-By 2024, 11 plants will be retired in a first phase (31% of coal installed capacity).
+In order to accelerate the transition, the Chilean Government presented at the end of 2019, in conjunction with the COP25 climate summit, a concrete plan for phasing out coal with a final year for coal-fired power plants.